black and white computer keyboard

 Integration & Implementation

-1. Cell design and nanostructure engineering
+1. Cell design & nanostructure engineering

-2. Electrochemical and physical/chemical stimulation phenomenon
+2. Electrochemical & physical/chemical stimulation phenomenon

 The electrical characteristics of memristive systems are governed by physical-chemical dynamics of the movement of atoms/ions facilitated by redox reaction processes.
 Thus, it further opens new opportunities to control electrical behaviours via physical (light, pressure, temperature, and magnetic field) and chemical (gas and liquid) stimuli.

-1. Massive array-level device integration
+1. Massive wafer-scale device integration

 Crossbar array architecture renders ultra-high-dense memristive chips enabled by diode-memristive (1D1M) integration.
 We are developing high-yield array-to-array CMOS-compatible designs for wafer-scale technologies.

-doi: 10.1109/LED.2024.3454294 .Covered in IEEE Spectrum
+doi: 10.1109/LED.2024.3454294 .Featured in IEEE Spectrum

 doi:10.1021/acsaelm.0c00441